SAP-archive/teched2021-ISP360/exercises/ex2/README.md

   <br>![](/exercises/ex2/images/02_26_04_Build.png)

-  - In the below step you will give the unique name that will make the final url
+  - In the below step you will give the unique name (like your `partcipant id`) that will make the final url

   <br>![](/exercises/ex2/images/02_26_05_Build.png)